babanpic/RestoreWatchLater/README.md

+# UPDATE YOUTUBE RE-ADDED THIS BUTTON, THIS SCRIPT IS USELESS FOR NOW

 # Restore YouTube "Watch Later" Button

 YouTube removed the Watch Later button from the Home/Subscriptions page on 27.03.2026.
 This is the same Youtube design update that makes the background glow with the average color of the thumbnail when you hover over a video.